atk4/data/docs/types.rst

 ===================

 Fields can be further configured.
 For numeric fields it's possible to provide precision.
-For instance, when user specifies `type=money` it is represented as `['Number', 'precision' => 2, 'prefix' => '€']`
+For instance, when user specifies `'type' => 'atk4_money'` it is represented as `['Number', 'precision' => 2, 'prefix' => '€']`

 Not only this allows us make a flexible and re-usable functionality for fields,